chinmayic/ODIM/README.md

 These microservices can be deployed as portable, light-weight Docker containers.
 The containerized services are orchestrated and managed by Kubernetes—an open-source container orchestration platform that helps to automate, scale, and manage a containerized application.
 To learn more about Kubernetes and its architecture, see information provided at [https://kubernetes.io/docs/home/](#).

-The following figure shows how Resource Aggregator for ODIM is deployed and used in a Kubernetes environment.
+The following figure illustrates how Resource Aggregator for ODIM is deployed and used in a Kubernetes environment.

 ![Deployment diagram](docs/images/odim_deployment.png)